Jesse Williams And Taylour Paige Tell GQ About The Night They Met And How He Shielded Her From The Tabloids

 “Little did he know,” Paige reveals dramatically, “I had spotted him first.”

 Strangely enough, Taylour says she had a little more foresight about what was coming for them because she had visited a healer during a time when she felt everything was falling apart in her life.
 According to GQ, frequent visits to said healer predicted better times ahead, including a mysterious “J” figure, who she described as an older man in the same industry who would approach her in a dark, crowded space.
-After a few months went by, Paige says
+After a few months went by, Paige says:

 “I had a dream that I was sleeping next to him.”
 Williams clarifies: “The night before we met.”
 When she went to the Emmys party, in a borrowed red dress, and Williams finally arrived, a calm washed over Paige: “It was just like, ‘There he is.’
 Almost like, ‘Where have you been?’ ”

-Okay we get it.
+Okay, we get it.
 They finish each other’s sentences and isht.
 But the couple actually claims they couldn’t be more different and their success as a couple is proof positive that opposites do attract.

 “Jesse can be very literal—facts, facts, facts,” Paige says.
 “We came from very different worlds,” Williams explains.
 “She’s very feminine and into spiritual planes, astrology.
 I’m very practical, fact-based, and masculine.”
 Still, after a certain point, Williams realized he had to loosen his grip a little.
 “I was having a wild, unfamiliar, uncomfortable experience, because it was all just happening in a very spiritual way—a way that’s not how I usually arrange things in my life.
 But I’d been going through a lot of transitions in life, and I had deliberately positioned myself to be open to saying yes, to be available to whatever, more than I had in the past,” he continues.
 “I don’t often let things happen to me.
 But because I had decided I was going to be open, I didn’t pull the brake like I normally would.
 I didn’t try to control, or position, or take a breath, and I just went along for the ride, as scary as that was and has been.
 She blew in—” “Like a wrecking ball,” Paige finishes, belting out the Miley Cyrus lyric.